cs329yangzhong/specificityTwitter/README.md

 and
 - StanfordCoreNLP

 Our model was trained on a support vector regression model intergraded with scikit-learn.
-The last three packages are required to generate features to be used in prediction.
+The last three packages together with the StanfordCoreNLP toolkit are required to generate features to be used in prediction.

 ## Data and resources